ros-navigation/docs.nav2.org/development_guides/devcontainer_docs/visualization_guide.md

 - [Foxglove Bridge](https://github.com/foxglove/ros-foxglove-bridge)
   - Foxglove WebSocket bridge for ROS 1 and ROS 2
 - [GzWeb](https://gazebosim.org/gzweb)
-  - Web client for Gazebo classic simulation
+  - Web client for Gazebo simulation
 :::

 This is useful for: